j3rryl/expense-tracker/README.md

 # Database Setup and Management

-This project utilizes [Codeigniter Query Builder](https://codeigniter.com/user_guide/database/query_builder.html) as an ORM for database management.
+This project utilizes [CodeIgniter Query Builder](https://codeigniter.com/user_guide/database/query_builder.html) as an ORM for database management.
 Follow the instructions below to set up, migrate, and seed the database.

 1. **Prerequisites:**
    Ensure you have the necessary environment variables configured for database access.